ZCHGorg/Autopilot/README.md

 # Autopilot is a big undertaking.
-I've done some mental push-ups for you, a small team is recommended to complete, or other similar  deductive-reasoning style of completing integration of the various modules and strings together until there are no loose ends.
+I've done some mental push-ups for you.
+A small team is recommended to complete, or other similar deductive-reasoning method of completing integration of the various modules and strings together until there are no loose ends.

 # Assemble the files in order of creation by simply copying and pasting into visual-basic code editor, or the like.
 The Code will make a lot more sense through this lens.
 After that, read through everything.
 I stopped with integrating sonar to visual, which should tie everything together as it relates to weighting all possible variables using Machine Learning technique with fall-back settings (which again need to be properly weighted) in the event of machine learning confusion.